MarieBreiteneder/MarieBreiteneder/README.md

 ### Hi there 👋

 I´m Marie and I like to create things.
-I´m obsessed with space, retro design, machine-learning an other fancy stuff.
+I´m obsessed with space, retro design, machine-learning an other fancy stuff.<br>
 Take a look at my Personal website to learn more about me and my work.

 <!--